×

 Example:

-Hands-on cases teach root cause thinking: diagnose a repeat comeback, isolate a supply bottleneck, or redesign a hand-off between parts and service.
-Teams compare approaches against best-practice playbooks.
+Hands‑on case activities teach root‑cause analysis by challenging teams to diagnose a recurring vehicle comeback, isolate a supply chain bottleneck, or redesign the handoff process between parts and service departments.
+After proposing solutions, teams compare their approaches with best‑practice guidelines.

 Collaborative Experiences